-"Pray For Vegas" Tributes & Memes Are Raising Awareness Across The Globe
+"Pray For Vegas" Tributes Are Raising Awareness & Support All Over Social Media

 On Sunday, Oct.
 1, just after 10 p.m. local time in Las Vegas, Nevada, a gunman opened fire during the Route 91 Harvest Festival, killing over 50 people and injuring upwards of 400 civilians.
 In the wake of what is now being called the deadliest mass shooting the United States has ever seen, "Pray for Vegas" tributes and memes have surfaced on social media as a means for people across the world to express their overwhelming sadness, raise awareness for gun control, and support the victims and their families.